 The John Muir Trust promotes diversity and inclusion in the outdoors.
 We did not and would not authorise permission for a film on our land that is counter to our belief that wild places are for all.
-The John Muir Trust has zero tolerance to discrimination, and any actions that promote discriminatory views are not welcome on the land we manage.
+The John Muir Trust johnmuirtrust The John Muir Trust was contacted by members of the public who were on Ben Nevis at the weekend, and we understand that a promotional video has zero tolerance to discrimination, and any actions that promote discriminatory views are not welcome on the land we manage.